60 Minutes: Point/Counterpoint segment

-For most of the 1970s, the program included Point/Counterpoint, in which a liberal and a conservative commentator debated an issue.
+For most of the 1970s, the program included Point/Counterpoint, in which a liberal and conservative commentator debated an issue.
 This segment originally featured James J. Kilpatrick representing the conservative side and Nicholas von Hoffman for the liberal, with Shana Alexander taking over for von Hoffman after he departed in 1974.
-The segment was an innovation that caught the public imagination as a live version of competing editorials.
-In 1979, Alexander asked Hewitt to raise the $350 a week pay; Hewitt declined, and the segment ended.
+The segment was an innovation that caught the public imagination as live versions of competing editorials.
+In 1979, Alexander asked Hewitt to raise the $350 per week pay; Hewitt declined, and the segment ended.

 Point/Counterpoint was lampooned by the NBC comedy series Saturday Night Live, which featured Jane Curtin and Dan Aykroyd as TV news reporters.
-Their segment featured a debate in comically complete abandonment of rhetorical decorum, with Aykroyd announcing the topic, Curtin making an opening statement, then Aykroyd typically retorting with ad hominem attacks, such as "Jane, you ignorant slut" and Curtin responding "Dan, you pompous ass"; in the film Airplane!
-(1980), in which the faux Kilpatrick argues in favor of the plane crashing, stating "they bought their tickets, they knew what they were getting into"; and in an earlier sketch comedy film, The Kentucky Fried Movie, where the segment was called Count/Pointercount.
+Their segment featured a debate in comically complete abandonment of rhetorical decorum, with Aykroyd announcing the topic, Curtin making an opening statement, then Aykroyd typically retorting with ad hominem attacks, such as "Jane, you ignorant slut" and Curtin responding "Dan, you pompous ass", in the film Airplane!
+(1980), in which the faux Kilpatrick argues in favor of the plane crashing, stating "they bought their tickets, they knew what they were getting into", and an earlier sketch comedy film, The Kentucky Fried Movie, where the segment was called Count/Pointercount.

 A similar concept was revived briefly in March 2003 featuring Bob Dole and Bill Clinton, former opponents in the 1996 presidential election.
 The pair agreed to do ten segments (titled Clinton/Dole and Dole/Clinton in alternating weeks), but these did not continue into the 2003–2004 fall season.
 Reports indicated that the segments were considered too gentlemanly, in the style of the earlier Point/Counterpoint, and lacked the feistiness of Crossfire.